Convicted and Want Your Rights Back? Get a South Carolina Pardon Lawyer

 - The right to resume a licensed profession

 - The right to testify in court without having evidence presented about the conviction

-Attorney Bodman can help you present your case in the best light.
-He will start by helping prepare a strong application to the DPPPS with proper documentation.
-He personally can appear at the Paroles and Pardons Board hearing.
-Matt Bodman has worked as a prosecutor for the state as well as a criminal defense attorney.
-He's very familiar with how both sides work in the criminal justice system.
+Attorney Matt Bodman can help you present your case in the best light.
+He will start by helping you prepare a strong application to the DPPPS with proper documentation, and he will personally appear at the Paroles and Pardons Board hearing.